36 mistakes every fresher will make

 By this, we don't mean taking loads of selfies to document freshers' week (which you should also definitely do).

 We're talking about snapping pics of your accommodation when you move in – whether that be university halls or private housing.

-If you fail to document any faults or damage now, you could get the blame for it when you move out, and you'll lose a big chunk of your deposit in the process.
+If you fail to document any faults or damage now, you could get the blame for them when you move out and risk losing some of your deposit.

 Hiding in your room

 When you first move into your new abode, and there are all these strange new people wandering around, it can be tempting to hide away in your room to avoid any awkward small talk.

 But the fact of the matter is, you need to make friends at uni.
 Since you're going to be living with these people for an entire year, it's best to bite the bullet ASAP.